Form 8.3 - AXA INVESTMENT MANAGERS: Segro Plc Amend

 | TOTAL:

-AXA Investment Managers does not have discretion regarding voting decisions in respect of 5,855,925 that are included in this total.
+AXA Investment Managers does not have discretion regarding voting decisions in respect of 5,859,925 shares that are included in this total.

 | 1.00